Vipul23/CryptoAlerts/README.md

 # Project Structure and Architecture
 The docker compose file launches 6 services,
 1. Postgres
-    This is the database.
+    - This is the database.
 2. Redis
-    This is redis cache used for storing the coin prices from binance and the page caches for all alerts.
+    - This is redis cache used for storing the coin prices from binance and the page caches for all alerts.
 3. Django
     - This is the main application that serves the APIs.
+    - It uses Django Rest Framework for the APIs and JWT for authentication.
     - It has separate paths for users and alerts at /api/users and /api/alerts
     - The users can only be modified or viewed by superuser admins
     - The alerts can be created, deleted and viewed by the user who created them